Ket3r/script-server-wiki/Authentication.md

 * DHCP [(wikipedia)](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol)

 But if you have trusted users and restricted network, you can add your users to `trusted_ips` list ([[see config|Server-configuration#--trusted_ips]]).
-After that you would be able to configure users access by their IP.
+After that, you would be able to configure users' access by their IP.

 **reverse proxy**
 If you are using a reverse proxy, real user IPs are not resolved by default.
 However, if you add the proxy's IP in the `trusted_ips` list, a real IP will be taken from X-Forwarded-For or X-Real-IP headers (proxy has to fill them).

-Please note, that this will cause all the users coming through proxy to be trusted as well.
+Please note, that this will cause all the users coming through a proxy to be trusted as well.

+### Reverse proxy auth
+If you are using reverse proxy with authentication, you can pass authenticated user to Script server using HTTP header (for example X-Forwarded-User)
+And then you can enable this particular header in Script server for user identification.
+To do it, use [access.user_header_name](https://github.com/bugy/script-server/wiki/Server-configuration#--user_header_name) field

+Check #219 for proxy configuration examples